aixnr/coronavirus/content/_index.md

 | [FT's Coronavirus tracked][p_9] | The latest figures as the pandemic spreads (free to read)
 | [COVID-19 Preprint Index][p_10] | This portal aims to provide an interface for researchers, journalists, and other users to quickly search and navigate the constantly evolving and overwhelming corpus of scientific literature pertaining to COVID-19 pandemic.
 | [BioRender Templates][p_11] | They have good templates on COVID-19.
+| [COVID-19 Vaccine & Therapeutics Tracker][p_12] | See the latest updates for vaccine and therapeutic drug developments for COVID-19.
+Check back for regular updates!

 [p_1]:https://nextstrain.org/#narratives
 [p_2]:https://ourworldindata.org/coronavirus